-The immigration skills charge is payable by you, an employer of a Tier 2 worker who has been assigned a certificate of sponsorship under your sponsor licence.
-Tier 2 workers include those recruited on the skilled worker visa and the intra company transfer visa.
+The Home Office introduced the immigration skills charge (ISC) in April 2017.
+It is a fee payable by employers of Tier 2 workers who have been assigned a certificate of sponsorship.
+This includes those recruited on the skilled worker visa and the senior or specialist worker visa.

 The rationale for the immigration skills charge

-- Has pre-settled status or settled status under the EU Settlement Scheme.
+- Has pre-settled status or settled status under the EU Settlement Scheme

 How much is the immigration skills charge?